-France-Singapore Double Tax Treaty
+France-Singapore DTAA: Double Tax Avoidance Agreement

-A s key trading partners, France and Singapore enjoy strong economic ties.
+As key trading partners, France and Singapore enjoy strong economic ties.
 At present, Singapore is one of France’s leading trading partners in the Asia region, while France is Singapore’s second-largest trading partner in the EU.
 France’s trade with Singapore in 2019 amounted to EUR 12.1 billion.
 Singapore is also the most popular Southeast Asian destination for French investors.

 Many French companies use Singapore as their regional headquarters for expanding their business to the Asian market.
 Among these are ST Microelectronics, Murex, Engie, INSEAD, Safran, Nestle, CMA-CGM, Dassault Systemes, Airbus, Thales, BNP Paribas, Alcatel-Lucent, and several other well-known firms.